PIP Timeline

 October 2006

-ProQuest starts with FIAF Plus: a full-text film journals package linked to the article records of the International Index to Film Periodicals.
+ProQuest launches FIAF Plus: a full-text film journals package linked to the records of the International Index to Film Periodicals.

 January 2007

-Launch of FIAFCat, a new web based indexing system, which enables P.I.P. contributors to access the central database through the Internet.
-The International Index to Television Periodicals is no longer updated (TV related articles are now included in the International Index to Film Periodicals).
+Launch of FIAFCat, a new web-based indexing system, which enables P.I.P. contributors to access the central database through the Internet.

 May 2007